 - Architecture: Stick Style

-The Dexter Thomas House was the prototypical Omaha Stick style house in the 1870s.
+The Dexter Thomas House was a Queen Anne style mansion built in the 1870s.
 Highlighting the beauty of wood, the photo above shows the house had beautiful corner posts, lintels, and window frames.
-Even when the Thomas House sprawls the rear, the tall windows and steep roofs keep us looking skyward.
+Even when the Thomas House sprawls toward the rear, the tall windows and steep roofs keep us looking skyward.
 There are also carved brackets and spandrels, clipped gable roofs, a detailed sash, and knee-braces on the porch posts.
-Oh, and the five story tower, there’s that too.
+Oh, and the four story tower, there’s that too.
+The mansion had a long history before its demolition.

 11. Stroud Mansion